 Razer Basilisk X Hyperspeed Wireless Versatility

-The Razer Basilisk X Hyperspeed is a wireless-only computer mouse than can be utilized by means of Bluetooth or with its included USB receiver.
+The Razer Basilisk X Hyperspeed is a wireless mouse than can be utilized by means of Bluetooth or with its included USB receiver.
 Regrettably, it does not have a rechargeable battery built-in and also uses a solitary AA battery.
 Razer asserts a solitary AA battery will certainly last 450 hours on Bluetooth, or 285 hrs when utilizing the USB receiver, though we don’t currently evaluate this.

 Battery Type: 1x AA